chase4eck/workshop-/Class_Notes.md

 - This also plays into the idea of participation in tradition, which leads to the discussion of mandatory participation vs. freedom
 - There are 2 general attitudes concerning development
   1. Development as a 'fierce' process - w/ blood, sweat, and tears
-  2. Development as a 'friendly' process - w/ focus on beneficial exchanges
+  2. Development as a 'friendly' process - w/ focus on beneficial exchanges (social safety nets, political liberties, etc.)
 - Primary end of development: expansion of freedoms
   - This is also the principle mean of development
   - Constitutive role: freedom enriching one's life; avoiding basic deprivations (ex. starvation); also primary end